Seeking Consistent Flat Minima for Better Domain Generalization via Refining Loss Landscapes: Related Work

 \section{Related Work}

 In this section, we review related areas of research: studies on loss landscapes for model generalization and domain generalization.

 \textbf{Loss landscapes for model generalization.} The idea of searching for ``flat'' minima of loss landscapes can be traced back to Hochreiter and Schmidhuber~\cite{flat1997}, who proposed penalizing the sharpness of minima as a form of regularization, related to the Minimum Description Length (MDL) principle.
 Over the past few decades, numerous studies~\cite{SharpGenelink,SharpGenelink2,SharpGenelink3} have linked the flatness of loss landscapes to the generalization ability of deep models.
 As a result, many optimization methods have been developed to find flatter minima, such as Entropy-SGD~\cite{entropySGD} and the diffusion approach~\cite{sharpdiffusion}.
 More recently, two methods, Stochastic Weight Averaging (SWA)~\cite{SWA} and Sharpness-Aware Minimization (SAM)~\cite{SAM}, have gained significant attention for their effectiveness and scalability.
 SWA finds flatter minima by averaging model parameters across the optimization trajectory, while SAM seeks parameters within regions of the loss landscape that exhibit uniformly low loss values.
 Jean Kaddour \emph{et al.} ~\cite{SWA_SAM} provided a detailed comparison of these methods, showing that SAM tends to lead models to wider basins, while SWA merely helps locate the center of one certain basin.
-In this paper, we focus on addressing the inconsistency of loss landscapes when SAM is applied in domain generalization (DG) scenarios.
+Several efficient variants of SAM~\cite{SAF,AESAM,SSAM} have also been developed for real-world applications.
+In this paper, we focus on addressing the inconsistency of loss landscapes when SAM is applied in DG scenarios.